Promotion and Tenure Season

 Below is information to help guide you through the promotion and tenure registration and application process.
 Click the ( + ) for additional details.

 The first step of the promotion/tenure process is to complete a Registration Form in RedCap.
-For promotion season 2020-2021, registration will open on March 2 and end May 1.
 Registering for promotion is required in order to proceed with the application process!

 The major document for your promotion application is the School of Medicine formatted CV.
 The CV needs to thoroughly document all accomplishments in Teaching, Service, and Research/Scholarship from post-graduate education through current day.

 Ask a colleague or mentor to review your CV and provide feedback to you.
-In addition, please contact Faculty Affairs and Development (FAD) for a mandatory CV review with Dr. Dianne Durham.
-This review will be a thorough discussion, you will be able to ask any questions you have, and you will receive feedback on content and structure so that your CV captures all of your accomplishments.
+In addition, please contact Faculty Affairs and Development (FAD) for a mandatory CV review with Dr. Dianne Durham, Senior Associate Dean, Faculty Affairs and Development.
+This review will be a thorough discussion, you will be able to ask questions you have, and you will receive feedback on content and structure so that your CV captures all of your accomplishments.
 Please contact Angie Basgall to set up a 30-minute appointment.

 FACT is highly recommended and the preferred method of creating your CV!